Nikolaikl/ml-ops-recepies/Readme.md

 ### Prefect

-Orchistration of experimentation and deployment
+Orchistration of experimentation and deployment - we can turn basic scripts into workflows (Optionally)

 ### Docker in combination with Fastapi/Flask/Django